Nickmason01/README-Generator/README.md

   # README Generator

 ## Description
-This is a generator to create professional README files for your repos
+A generator to create professional README files for your projects

 ## Table of Contents